ChugR/Adverb/README.md

 * Run Wireshark; capture test traffic; save the .pcapng file.
 This is the same as with the server.
 * Run scripts/adverb-cli/adverb-cli.py including the path to the .pcapng file as arg1.
 * The .html file is generated locally and can be opened as a file.

+## Example

+An [example](http://htmlpreview.github.io/?https://github.com/ChugR/Adverb/blob/master/example/helloworld.html) is included.
+It is a trace of a simple HelloWorld staged for tutorial purposes.
+Take a look.

 ## TODO: